Skip to content

 1.Kind of Field

-In addition to the Body mentioned above, Field also has other types, their names and functions are as follows:
+In addition to the Json mentioned above(Introduction), Field also has other class, their names and functions are as follows:

 • Body: Get the json data of the current request